 While these organizations place an emphasis on their respective cultures, their membership is not exclusive to students who identify with the particular culture.
 Membership is open to any student who is interested in joining.

-Learn more about Getting Started.
+Learn more about Getting Started with the Basics.

 For almost 150 years, Illinois has been home to fraternities and sororities.
 With a student population consisting of more than 7,000 undergraduate students in more than 90 fraternal organizations, fraternities and sororities are considered an integral part of student life.